donejs/donejs/docs/guides/place-my-order.md

 In order to deploy to Heroku you need to provide Travis with your Heroku API key.
 Sensitive information in our `.travis.yml` should always be encrypted for which we install the [travis-encrypt](https://www.npmjs.com/package/travis-encrypt) module:

+*Note: if using Windows, first install the OpenSSL package as described in the [Setting Up](https://donejs.com/SettingUp.html) guide.*

 ```
 npm install travis-encrypt -g
 ```